Plaster of Paris is a kind of ancient building material which if moistened & dried gets hardened very fast.

 When dried, the material can absorb more water, paint, or solutions touching its surface.

 Especially if you are using plaster of Paris for outdoor purposes (like building garden ornaments, statues, sculptures, gnomes, or pots), it’s essential to seal the surface pores by filling them properly.

 The most commonly used fillers for plaster of Paris include resin and shellac.

 These all can work great but with varying efficacy.

 How to Seal and Paint Plaster Of Paris Statue?

-Step by step process to seal plaster of Paris molds, figurines, and outdoor sculptures are as follows…
+Step by step process for sealing plaster of Paris molds, figurines, and outdoor sculptures is as follows…

 Step 1.
 Clean and Prepare

 Before sealing and painting the statue made from plaster of Paris, clean it properly so that there is no dust or dirt present over it.